progelio/validator.js/README.md

 <div rule-msg="age.required">Your age is required.</div>
 ```

-When these errors are display a class name is added to the element: "validation-error".
+When these errors are displayed, a class name is added to the element: "validator-error".

 ### Displaying Errors - Summary